The Streak (professional wrestling): Major feuds (8–0)

-At SummerSlam 1997, The Undertaker lost the WWF Championship to Bret Hart after an accidental attack by special guest referee Shawn Michaels, setting up a Hell in a Cell match between the two at Badd Blood: In Your House.
-During the match, Kane was introduced by Paul Bearer to cost The Undertaker the match.
-After being defeated by Michaels at the 1998 Royal Rumble in a casket match thanks to Kane, Kane locked The Undertaker in the casket and set it on fire, leaving people to presume The Undertaker had met his demise.
+Undertaker, after losing the WWF Championship, went after Shawn Michaels, in a small feud leading up to the first-ever Hell in a Cell match between the two at Badd Blood: In Your House, and during the match, Kane was introduced by Paul Bearer to cost The Undertaker the match and the following match at the 1998 Royal Rumble in a casket match thanks to Kane.
+Kane, before he locked The Undertaker in the casket and set it on fire, leaving people to presume The Undertaker had met his demise, constantly challenged him to many fights, yet The Undertaker refused to fight his flesh and blood.
 However, The Undertaker would return a month later and challenged Kane to a match at WrestleMania XIV.
 After Kane had kicked out of two Tombstone Piledrivers (the first man ever to do so), The Undertaker delivered a third to pick up the win over his (storyline) brother.
+But the rivalry leading up to WrestleMania XIV, only would later, start the ongoing war that would last only two decades from now.

 Late-1998 saw the creation of The Undertaker's Ministry of Darkness, and in turn, reignited his pursuit for the WWF Championship.
 Along the way, he opted to switch targets, and aimed to take control of the entire World Wrestling Federation.
 In feuding with The Corporation, The Undertaker faced the stable's enforcer, Big Boss Man at WrestleMania XV inside Hell in a Cell.
 The first WrestleMania match to take place inside Hell in a Cell ended when The Undertaker executed a Tombstone Piledriver to Big Boss Man, who was then hanged from a noose with the help of The Brood and Paul Bearer.
-The match is regarded as one of the worst and most controversial Hell in a Cell matches of all time.
+The match is regarded as one of the worst and most controversial Hell in a Cell matches of all time, until Hell in a Cell (2019) that the match between Seth Rollins and the late "The Fiend" Bray Wyatt for the defunct WWE Universal Championship ended in a No-Contest, thus breaking the record for the worst Hell in a Cell match of all time two decades later.